What Scalable Second-Order Information Knows for Pruning at Initialization: Methodology

-\textbf{Fisher-Taylor Sensitivity.} Considering the effectiveness of the saliency metric in identifying important parameters for preservation during pruning operation, the natural extension is to adjust the measurement for pruning at different training points.
-We follow OBD \cite{lecun1989optimal} and approximate the objective function $\mathcal{L}$ using a Taylor series, where a perturbation $\delta w$ of the parameter vector will change $\mathcal{L}$ by
+\textbf{Setting Definition}.
+Following the taxonomy in \cite{wang2022recentadvancesneuralnetwork}, the main setting focuses on unstructured pruning.
+A binary mask $m \in \{0,1\}^d$ is applied to induce sparsity, effectively reducing the parameter count of the model.
+We construct $m$ using an importance criterion and the target sparsity level.
+The pruned model is defined as $f(x_n;m \odot w)$, where $\odot$ denotes the Hadamard product between $m$ and the model weights $w$.
+The objective \eqref{eq:obj_func} then becomes:

-Since our goal is to prune at the initialization, neglecting the first-order term is not viable as the model parameters are not yet optimized.
-Still, we operate assuming that the local error is quadratic to discard higher-order components.
-However, the perturbation model in \eqref{eq:taylor_series} still faces the high computational cost of computing the Hessian.
-Additionally, we cannot ensure that it is positive semidefinite (PSD) for randomly initialized weights.
-This leads to misleading evaluations of parameter importance, as negative eigenvalues in the Hessian may suggest the presence of saddle points or non-convex regions.
+\textbf{Sensitivity Score.} Following OBD \citep{lecun1989optimal}, we start by approximating the objective \eqref{eq:obj_func} using a Taylor series.
+The perturbation $\delta w$ of the parameter vector will change $\mathcal{L}$ by

-To address the computational cost of computing the Hessian, we replace it with the FIM, a cheap and efficient approximation of the second-order information.
-The FIM has the desirable property of being PSD by construction, ensuring a stable representation of the importance of the parameters.
-We further simplify the approximation using the FIM diagonal.
-This approach assumes that the sum of $\delta \mathcal{L}$ if the parameters are deleted individually equals the change in $\delta \mathcal{L}$ if the parameters are removed simultaneously.
-Substituting the FIM diagonal into \eqref{eq:taylor_series}, the Taylor series approximation becomes:
+Unlike OBD, the gradients are far from zero in the PaI setting, and neglecting the first-order term is not viable.
+Still, we operate under the assumption that the local error is quadratic, discarding higher-order components.
+This approach assumes that individually deleting the parameters yields the same perturbation as removing them simultaneously.
+We aim to maintain a linear complexity of $O(d)$ to make the sensitivity score practical and minimize computational overhead.
+Therefore, we restrict the computation of the Hessian to diagonal approximations that capture enough curvature information.
+Then, \eqref{eq:taylor_series} becomes:

-Our interest is to discover important parameters in the model for one-shot pruning at initialization.
-We consider the term \textit{sensitivity} more suitable than \textit{saliency} for our setting because induced perturbations will cause $\mathcal{L}$ to increase, decrease, or stay the same, unlike pruning a converged model where perturbation only increases or preserves $\mathcal{L}$.
-Therefore, we take the magnitude of \eqref{eq:fisher_diag_taylor_series_sum} as our \textit{sensitivity} criterion.
-Note that a high magnitude means that the parameter $w_q$ significantly changes the objective function (either positive or negative), and it must be preserved for the pruned model to learn.
-Based on this, we define Fisher-Taylor Sensitivity (FTS) as our score of parameter importance:
+As explained in \cite{lee2018snip}, induced perturbations at initialization will cause $\mathcal{L}$ to increase, decrease, or remain the same.
+Changes of high magnitude to \eqref{eq:diag_taylor_series_sum} (positive or negative) mean that the objective function is significantly \textit{sensitive} to the parameters $q$ and should be preserved for the pruned model to learn.
+We define the sensitivity of the parameter $w_q$ as follows: